building better care

 Particulate agents

-This Hands-on Device Training will offer attendees the opportunity to become familiar with the various types of particulate agents and their indications.
+This hands-on device training will offer attendees the opportunity to become familiar with the various types of particulate agents in terms of types and sizes and understand the various indications in different diseases’ setting.

 Liquid agents